2D, looped walk cycle. Made for Principles of Animation. Made in Photoshop, ProCreate, and AfterEffects

 This was a semester long project for Games and Interactivity at UT Austin.
 With the code and assets provided, I learned how to design a 2D Platformer level in the Unity game engine.
 The main focus of the class was level design and art implementation.
 Click the link above to play the game!
 It's very difficult, to see a tutorial/ speedrun, watch the video linked.

 This Project was made in Code and Fabrication at UT Austin.
-My partners, Anthony Boardman and RG Sureshkumar, were essential in making this narrative come to life.
+My partners were essential in making this narrative come to life.
 We each had our own responsibilities for working on the project such as aesthetics, coding, function, and fabrication.
-Anthony performed the code and made sure it corresponded with the functionality of physical objects.
-RG was basically our aesthetics director and preconceptual mechanism designer.

 I was primarily responsible for fabrication and functionality.
 The three core mechanisms I designed and made were the doors/ slasher track, the bus and its sled track, and Squidward's boat/ phone.
 This included the fabrication of the products and routing of the wires.